why is soursop illegal in the us?

 Side Effects of Soursop

-2. Low Blood Pressure: Soursop has been reported to lower blood pressure.
-While this can be beneficial for individuals with hypertension, it may pose a risk to those with already low blood pressure.
+2. Low Blood Pressure: Soursop has been reported to lower blood pressure and potentially target cancer cells.
+While this can be beneficial for individuals with hypertension, consumption of soursop juice may pose a risk to those with already low blood pressure.

 3. Interference with Medications: Soursop may interact with medications, particularly those for high blood pressure or diabetes.
 It's important to consult with a healthcare professional if you are taking medications.